BBC-Esq/VectorDB-Plugin-for-KoboldAI/README.md

 <div align="center"> <h1>INSTALLATION</h1></div>

 ### Step 1
-Download the ZIP file for the latest "release," extract its contents, navigate to the "src" folder to run the commands below.
+Download the latest "release," extract its contents, navigate to the "src" folder to run the commands below.
   * NOTE: If you clone this repository you WILL NOT get the latest release.
 Instead, you will development versions of this program which may or may not be stable.
 ### Step 2
 Navigate to the ```src``` folder, open a command prompt, and create a virtual environment: